KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Actions.md

 ## How to handle keyboard actions

 Keyboard actions can be handled with a ``KeyboardActionHandler``, which is a protocol that can be implemented by any class that can handle keyboard actions.

+KeyboardKit registers a ``StandardKeyboardActionHandler`` with ``KeyboardInputViewController/services`` when a keyboard is loaded.
+You can modify or replace this instance at any time.

 KeyboardKit will automatically handle actions whever the user interacts with the keyboard, or when certain system events happen.
 You can intercept these actions by creating a custom action handler.